 Meanwhile, we will provide a wide range of opportunities for our students, such as exchange teachers, parents and students programs with schools in China, visiting scholar and adjunct teacher programs.
-During summer and break times we may go to abroad, including trips to China etc. These programs will open students minds and help foster a curiosity and wider vision.
-This atmosphere will sharpen the students' them to question more, intelligence, cause increase theirpowers observation and imagination.
+During summer and break times we may go to abroad, including trips to China etc. These programs will open students minds and help foster a curiosity and wider world vision.
+This atmosphere will sharpen the students' natural intelligence, cause them to question more, increase theirpowers of observation and imagination.
 All curriculum and activities will deliver_to students to openand positive mind to achieve the school's mission in our community thereby meet the needs of the future world.